mechadns/mechadns.github.io/src/content/pages/about.md

 **Hi there!**

 I am Dennis Mecha, a Data Scientist working towards contributing to enhancing human potential with Artificial Intelligence.
-I am currently pursuing a Master’s Degree in Data Science at the University of East London, where I focus on applying machine learning and AI techniques to real-world challenges in quantitative finance, fraud detection and optimization problems.
+I am currently pursuing a Master’s Degree in Data Science at the University of East London.
+I focus on applying machine learning and AI techniques to real-world challenges in quantitative finance, fraud detection and optimization problems.

 I enjoy tackling complex technical problems and enabling others to do the same.
 My current goals are to: